johanhedin/sdrx/doc/BUILD.md

     $ cmake ../
     $ make

-`sdrx` is under active development.
 Make sure to `git pull` according to the instruction above regularly to keep up with the changes.
 And always read the README to see how the program changes over time as new features are added, existing features are modified or features being removed.

 Instruction for how to run and use `sdrx` can be found on the [usage](USING.md) page.